Fritz Becker

 Fritz Becker (13 September 1888 – 22 February 1963) was a German professional footballer who played as a forward.

 Biography

 He played for FC Germania 1894 Frankfurt before moving to FC Frankfurter Kickers (later to be known as Eintracht Frankfurt).
 He played for the Frankfurt club from 1904 to 1921.

 In 1907 he was selected to a Frankfurt city XI that would play Newcastle United, and Becker scored two goals against the reigning English champions.
-After his glowing performance, he was invited to a test match in order to form a German national team.
+After his glowing performance, he was invited to a test match in order to form a Germany national team.